-Bikes for Kids and Tykes: This is a new program, implemented by the Boone County Landfill, recovers road worthy bicycles that would otherwise be recycled as scrap metal.
+Bikes for Kids and Tykes: This is program, coordinated by the Boone County Landfill, recovers road worthy bicycles that would otherwise be recycled as scrap metal.
 Children of families meeting certain income levels are eligible to receive a bike free-of-charge.
 Eligible adults can also receive bikes through this program.
 The program is administered by the Boone/Greene County RSVP program, Red Rock Community Action and the Boone County Landfill.